daniel-nagy/transporter/packages/core/README.md

 type Operator<T, U> = (observable: ObservableLike<T>) => ObservableLike<U>;
 ```

-An `Operator` is a function that takes an observable as input and returns anew observable as output.
+An `Operator` is a function that takes an observable as input and returns a new observable as output.

 #### Subscription